SnarkyTohgo/Netfair/docs/Development-Report.md

-# openCX-teenage-mutant-coding-turtles Development Report
+# Netfair Development Report

-Welcome to the documentation pages of the Netfair of **openCX**!
+Welcome to the documentation pages of Netfair!

 ![image of netfair logo](images/app_logo.jpg)